Below are the biographies for CAP’s Art of Social Change: Child Welfare, Education, and Juvenile Justice spring 2018 speakers.

 Tim Decker was previously certified as a National Accreditation Endorser with the National Afterschool Alliance, and as a certified trainer in Results-Based Planning and Accountability and High Performance Transformational Coaching.

 Vincent Schiraldi has extensive experience in public life, founding the policy think tank, the Justice Policy Institute, then moving to government as director of the juvenile corrections in Washington DC, and then as Commissioner of the New York City Department of Probation.
-Most recently Schiraldi served as Senior Advisor to the New York City Mayor’s Office of Criminal Justice.
+Most recently Schiraldi served as Senior Researcher at the Harvard Kennedy School Program in Criminal Justice and Senior Advisor to the New York City Mayor’s Office of Criminal Justice.
 Schiraldi gained a national reputation as a fearless reformer who emphasized the humane and decent treatment of the men, women, and children under his correctional supervision.
 He pioneered efforts at community-based alternatives to incarceration in NYC and Washington DC.
 Schiraldi received a MSW from New York University, and a Bachelor of Arts from Binghamton University.